DaveHudiny/synthesis/README.md

 # PAYNT with RL extension

 This version of PAYNT contains implementation of reinforcement algorithms based on TF Agents and is currently distributed on https://github.com/DaveHudiny/synthesis, which is fork from [PAYNT repository](https://github.com/randriu/synthesis).
 This toolkit was created as a part of diploma thesis "Using Reinforcement learning and inductive synthesis for designing robust controllers in POMDPs" by David Hudák (xhudak03) under superivision of doc.
 Milan Češka.
+It is currently part of PhD. studies of David Hudák (ihudak@fit.vutbr.cz).

 ## Installation
  Install paynt (below).